-Looking at the timing and dynamics of the estimates in Figure 4 and Figure 5 is helpful to interpret the results above and compare them across reforms.
+Interpretation Looking at the timing and dynamics of the estimates in Figure 4 and Figure 5 is helpful to interpret the results above and compare them across reforms.
 The increase in replacement rate induces women to separate from their pre-birth employers right after compulsory maternity leave and switch from parental leave benefits to unemployment insurance benefits.
-Following the discussion in Section 2.2, by revealed preferences, this implies that for marginal mothers, the value of the additional benefits at t = 0 is larger than the value of job protection.
-At t = 6, increasing the level of benefits without offering job protection does not impact separation rates.
-This suggests that increasing the level of benefits without offering job protection is more valuable right after compulsory maternity leave.

-On the other hand, mothers respond to the increase in duration by separating at t = 0 and at t = 5, 6, 7, when parental leave benefits are exhausted.
-By revealed preferences, it must be that the value of additional benefit duration for marginal mothers is higher than the value of returning to their pre-birth employer.
-This suggests that the increase in duration of unemployment insurance allows marginal mothers to move closer to their optimal choice of paid leave and extend the subsidized time they spend not working.
+Following the discussion in Section 2.2, by revealed preferences, this implies that for marginal mothers, the net value of the additional benefits obtained by switching from PL to UI is larger than the value of (or cost of losing) job protection.
+On the other hand, mothers respond to the increase in duration by separating at t=0 and at the time of PL benefits exhaustion, indicating both substitution and complementarity responses between PL and UI.
+By revealed preferences, the value of additional benefit duration for marginal mothers is higher than the value of returning to their pre-birth employer.

-Finally, Figure 6 illustrates how the interactions between social programs affect the total subsidized time women spend not working.
+Figure 6 illustrates how the reforms and the interactions between PL and UI affect the total subsidized time women spend not working.
 This is an integral part of the insurance-incentive trade-off and translates into fiscal externalities for the government.
-Panel A and B show that the replacement rate reform does not significantly affect the total subsidized time mothers spent out of work but only on the type of leave taken up by mothers.
-On the other hand, the duration reform effectively results in an increase in the total subsidized non-work time, as shown in Figure 6 Panel C and D. Despite these differences, Appendix Figure A14 shows that both reforms have a positive and significant effect on the total non-participation time after childbirth15.
+Panel A and B show that the replacement rate reform does not significantly affect the total subsidized time mothers spend out of work but only on the type of leave taken up by mothers.
+On the other hand, the duration reform effectively results in an increase in the total subsidized non-work time, as shown in Figure 6 Panel C and D. Despite these differences, Appendix Figure A14 shows that both reforms have a positive and significant effect on the total non-participation time after childbirth 16.
 I investigate this more in detail in Section 5.